Experiences of Realizing the Secrets of Happiness

 I had privileges of dinning in Taj Tashi Hotel of Thimphu, KL Tower Hotel of Malaysia, and MBS Hotel of Singapore.

-However, none beat the experiences and happiness of having that stale cold food!
+However, none beats the experiences and happiness of having that stale cold food!

 It’s the same case with money.